Viomi Technology (NASDAQ:VIOT) Releases Earnings Results, Beats Expectations By $0.68 EPS

-Viomi Technology (NASDAQ:VIOT) posted its quarterly earnings data on Tuesday.
-The company reported $0.79 earnings per share for the quarter, topping analysts’ consensus estimates of $0.11 by $0.68, Fidelity Earnings reports.
+Viomi Technology (NASDAQ:VIOT) released its earnings results on Tuesday.
+The company reported $0.79 EPS for the quarter, topping analysts’ consensus estimates of $0.11 by $0.68, Fidelity Earnings reports.
 Viomi Technology had a return on equity of 17.85% and a net margin of 3.62%.

-Several equities analysts recently commented on VIOT shares.
-Morgan Stanley lowered Viomi Technology from an “overweight” rating to an “equal weight” rating and set a $6.30 target price on the stock. in a report on Monday, September 21st.
-BidaskClub lowered Viomi Technology from a “sell” rating to a “strong sell” rating in a report on Thursday, October 29th.
-Finally, Zacks Investment Research lowered Viomi Technology from a “hold” rating to a “sell” rating in a report on Wednesday, September 9th.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the company.
-The stock currently has a consensus rating of “Hold” and a consensus price target of $8.35.
+A number of research firms have recently commented on VIOT.
+BidaskClub cut Viomi Technology from a “sell” rating to a “strong sell” rating in a research note on Thursday, October 29th.
+Morgan Stanley cut Viomi Technology from an “overweight” rating to an “equal weight” rating and set a $6.30 price objective on the stock. in a research report on Monday, September 21st.
+Finally, Zacks Investment Research cut Viomi Technology from a “hold” rating to a “sell” rating in a research report on Wednesday, September 9th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating and one has assigned a buy rating to the stock.
+The company currently has a consensus rating of “Hold” and a consensus price target of $8.35.

 Viomi Technology Co, Ltd, through its subsidiaries, develops and sells Internet-of-things-enabled (IoT-enabled) smart home products in the People's Republic of China.
 The company offers IoT-enabled smart home products, including smart water purification systems; smart kitchen products, such as refrigerators, oven steamers, dishwashers, range hoods, and gas stoves; and other smart products comprising air conditioning systems, washing machines, water heaters, smart water kettles, sweeper robots, smart locks, and other smart devices.